 What Is A Make or Buy Decision?

 A Make or Buy Decision is a decision made to either manufacture a product/ service in house or buy it from outside suppliers (outsourcing) based on cost-benefit analysis.
 A complete or accept decision can be made using quantitative or qualitative research and most of the time, the results of quantitative analysis (cost-benefit analysis) are enough to decide on whether to make the product in-house or buy (outsource) from outside suppliers.

 Make or Buy Decision Explained

 The decision applies to both goods and services.
 Businesses compare the cost and benefits of producing the goods or services within the company and the cost and benefits of getting an outside supplier to supply the goods and services into consideration.
-The cost here must include all the costs associated with manufacturing (including material, labor, cost of machinery and space), storing, moving, taxes, etc. and the corresponding benefits must include benefits in terms of increased margins (for in-house production) or low capital requirement (for outsourcing).
+The value here must include all the fees associated with manufacturing (including material, labor, cost of machinery and space), storing, moving, taxes, etc. and the corresponding benefits must include benefits in terms of increased margins (for in-house production) or low capital requirement (for outsourcing).

 Let’s discuss the analysis of make or buy decisions.

-- The cost associated with outsourced production includes the price of the product and service, transportation, warehousing, and storage and labor costs for managing the logistics.
+- The cost associated with outsourced production includes the product and service, transportation, warehousing, and storage and labor costs for managing the logistics.

 - The decision becomes a little straightforward if the company does not have an idle capacity to produce the product or service.
 In this case, the management can opt to hire an outside supplier considering that it is not of critical importance, and the firm’s intellectual property is not endangered.

 - Considering the company has the idle capacity, and it is already incurring a large part of fixed expenses, it can choose to manufacture in the house if the marginal cost of manufacturing is less than what it will cost to buy from outside suppliers.